onnx/tutorials/PyTorchCustomOperator/README.md

 Make sure to include required header files in ```include_dirs``` list.

-Now, running the command ```python setup.py install``` from your source directory, you can to build and install your extension.
+Now, running the command ```python setup.py install``` from your source directory, you can build and install your extension.
 The shared object should be generated under ```build``` directory.
 You can load it using:
 ```torch.ops.load_library("<path_to_object_file>)```